DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 Only for compatible Pi's which are connected to your home Wi-Fi network
 ![-](imgs/Q1.JPG)
 Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turn off you will also be able to access the webhost http://pppwn.local for future control of the Pi after a successful pwn run you will also NOT be asked  >Do you want the Pi to shutdown after pwn success
+Choosing **Y** for this option you will be asked > Do you want to set a PPPoE username and passsord ?
+If you choose **N** you will be asked > Do you want the Pi to shutdown after pwn success
 ![-](imgs/ppp.png)
-If you choose **N** you will be asked > Do you want the Pi to shutdown after pwn success
 2. Do you want the Pi to shutdown after pwn success
 Choose **N** if you want to be able to access the webhost  http://pppwn.local for future control of the Pi if not choose **Y**
 ![-](imgs/Q2.JPG)